hamsesulup/Portfolio-Website/README.md

 - ✅ What you have been done before (Your work experience)
 - ✅ Your Skills
 - ✅ Project you have done
-- ✅ Review and contact part
+- ✅ Review
-- ✅ Whatapp chat plug & Email contact.
+- ✅ Whatapp chat
+- ✅ Email contact